tsalb/intro-to-lwc/README.md

     }
 ...
 ```
->**Important Note**
-The `clear` event payload uses a JS Object with a property called `detail`.
+>**Important Note**: The `clear` event payload uses a JS Object with a property called `detail`.
 You can actually use anything as the payload including only a string but best practice dictates that these can be standardized.
 You'll notice a lot of the salesforce events are wrapped with `detail` and I think you should follow suit.
 You can include *another* object as part of `detail` and then you can get into complex payloads such as `evt.detail.prop1` and `evt.detail.prop2`.

 The above example isn't super useful, but consider the following: